milovanderlinden/blackarch-site/_posts/2015-11-02-iso-released.md

 * updated /root/README
 * fixed typos in ISO config files

-We wish to thank all of BlackArch's users, mirrors, and supporters.
+We wish to thank all BlackArch users, mirrors, and supporters.
 Thanks for your help.